gmc-code/PC-Python/docs/python_files/xml_files.rst

 .. admonition:: Warning

     | The XML modules are not secure against erroneous or maliciously constructed data.
-    | If you need to parse untrusted or unauthenticated data see the defusedxml Package.
+    | If you need to parse untrusted or unauthenticated data use the defusedxml Package.
-    | defusedxml is a pure Python package with modified subclasses of all stdlib XML parsers that prevent any potentially malicious operation.
+    | defusedxml is a pure Python package that prevents any potentially malicious operation.
-    | Use of this package is recommended for any server code that parses untrusted XML data.

 ----